coronel08/my-notes/notes/docs/aws.md

 -   Scaling:

     -   EC2 Auto Scaling - Auto optimizes servers and instances to meet needs, can set min, desired, and max.
 Cannot span multiple Regions but can span availability zones in 1 region.
+        - Works with Application Load Balancers and Network Load Balancers
         -   By default health check configurations of auto scaling groups are set to EC2, to automate the replacement of unhealthy instances change from EC2 to ELB
         -   Cannot add a volume to an existing instance if the existing volume is approaching capacity.
 A volume is attached to a new instance when it is added
         -   Auto Scaling groups in a vpc launches the EC2 instances in subnets